kimoppalfens/kimoppalfens.github.io/_posts/2017-09-27- Powershell App deployment toolkit - GUI.md

 - Prefs.XML (caching of regid's and other settings)
 - PSAPP_GUI.PS1 (The file you need to run !)

-When you start the GUI (by launching PSAPP_GUI.PS1 from a Powershell cmd prompt) you should see the interface that allows you to create a new application.
+When you start the GUI (by launching PSAPP_GUI.PS1 from a PowerShell cmd prompt) you should see the interface that allows you to create a new application.
 (Run as administrator the first time to allow the logging module to be downloaded/installed.
 This is not required for the GUI functionality)

 There are a few required fields :